remilabs/cpc-2025/tasklist/problem.md

 ## Problem Statement

 Jane manages all the roofers in Grid City.
-To get the work done on someones roof, there are lots of tasks that need to be coordinated such as pulling permits or scheduling crew arrivals.
-Some of these tasks need to happen before others, but often Jane's team can work on more than one task at a time.
-She knows how long it takes her team to do each task (she's been doing this for a while), and she knows which tasks depend on which other tasks.
-She wants to know how long it will take to finish all the tasks if she is optimal about delegating the tasks out to her team.
-She can't start work on a task until all its dependencies are completed.
+Roofing projects require many separate tasks to be coordinated in the correct order relative to each other.
+For example, the task of "Obtain a permit" must be completed before the task "Schedule the work".
+She knows how long each task will take from start to completion, and she knows which tasks depend on which other tasks to be finished first.

+Jane's team is large, meaning that all of a project's unblocked tasks can be worked on concurrently.
+If all of a task's dependencies are completed, someone on the team will start working on the task.
+If a task does not depend on any other task, it can be started immediately.
+She wants to know how long it will take to complete a project, given that each task will be started as soon as its dependencies are completed, and each task will take as long as she estimates.

 ## Input Format

-The first line of input contains two integers N and M

-N is the number of tasks and M is the number of dependencies between tasks.
+The first line of input contains two space-separated integers, N and M, the number of tasks and the number of dependencies between tasks, respectively.

 The next N lines each contain a single integer T_i, the time it takes to complete task i.

-The next M lines each contain two integers A_i and B_i, which means that task A_i must be completed before task B_i can start.
+The next M lines each contain two space-separated integers A_i and B_i, where A_i must be completed before B_i is started.

 A_i and B_i are 0-indexed.

 ## Output Format

-Output a single integer, which is the minimum time it will take to complete all the tasks if Jane manages her team optimally.
+Output the time it will take to complete the given project as an integer.

 ## Constraints

 0 < N <= 100_000
 0 <= M <= 500_000

-Each task has an integer time that satisfies
+Each task has a positive integer time of less than 10,000.

-0 < T_i <= 10_000

-There will be no cycles in the graph of task dependencies.
+It will always be possible to complete a project, so no two tasks will depend on each other to be completed.